SSZASeyam/OOP-1-Project-with-Java/README.md

 # OOP-1-Project-with-Java
 We create this project for our object oriented programming 1 whice is instruct by JAVA language .
+AIUB CSE .
+Lead By - S. S. Zobaer Ahmed